Mark Dean Schwab: Murder of Junny Rios-Martinez, Jr.

-On April 20, 1991, Schwab called his aunt in Ohio, claiming a man named "Donald" forced him to kidnap and rape Junny, under threat of killing Junny's mother, Vicki.
-The next day, police tapped a phone call with Schwab's aunt's permission, and determined Schwab's location.
-Schwab was arrested, and led police to Junny's dead body, found in Canaveral Groves, a rural area of Brevard County, Florida in a footlocker that was "nearly shut" covered in palm fronds, debris, and wrapped in rope.
+On April 20, 1991, Schwab called his aunt in Port Washington, Ohio, claiming a man named "Donald" had forced him to kidnap and rape a child under the threat of killing Schwab's mother.
+The next day, police tapped a phone call with Schwab's aunt's permission, and determined Schwab's location in Ohio.
+Schwab was arrested, and told police the same story he had relayed to his aunt, claiming to be unaware of the whereabouts of either "Donald" or Rios-Martinez, but offered to assist police in finding Junny's dead body.
+On April 23, Schwab lead investigators to the body's location in the woods in Canaveral Groves, a rural area of Brevard County, Florida, inside a footlocker that was "nearly shut" covered in palm fronds, debris, and wrapped in rope.
+An autopsy determined the cause of death as asphyxiation.
+Schwab changed his story accordingly and insisted that after the rape of Rios-Martinez, "Donald" had forced both into the U-Haul truck and showed him where he would dump the boy's body before releasing Schwab.